IBM/aspera-cli/docs/README.erb.md

 The local folder (here, relative path: `source_hot`) is sent (upload) to an aspera server.
 Source files are deleted after transfer.
-Growing files will be sent only once they don't grow anymore (based on an 8-second cooloff period).
+Growing files will be sent only once they don't grow anymore (based on an 8-second cool-off period).
 If a transfer takes more than the execution period, then the subsequent execution is skipped (`lock_port`) preventing multiple concurrent runs.

 ### Example: unidirectional synchronization (upload) to server